 The Pros and Cons of Owning a MINI

-I have owned a Mini Cooper for almost three years.
+I owned a Mini Cooper for four years.
 I researched MINI thoroughly before buying it, and did not want to write an article until I felt I fully experienced what a MINI brand vehicle had to offer.